 Many coders think of themselves as good programmers.
 In some cases it's true.
 The only problem is that for different people being a good programmer means different things.
-Let's think about what makes a good programmer, what qualities should he have?
+Let's think about what makes a good programmer, and what qualities should he have.

-According to a study conducted by Evans Data Corporation, there are 21 billion professional developers in the world.
+According to a study conducted by Evans Data Corporation, there are 21 million professional developers in the world.
 That is a huge community.
 How many of its members can be described as good programmers?
 Unfortunately, we will never know for sure.
-There are none reliable data on that subject.
+There are no reliable data on that subject.
 Is it possible at all to conduct them?
 This is a question for scientists; we can only assume that a good programmer must have certain qualities.
 We took upon a challenge to find out what they are.
-It's obvious that a good developer should have knowledge of programming and latest technologies.
+It's obvious that a good developer should have knowledge of programming and the latest technologies.
 But what else?
-After hours of contemplation we concluded that he should:
+After hours of contemplation, we concluded that he should:

 Many people end their education once they leave the university or school, but a good programmer should not be one of them.
 This approach to education is best characterized by the term lifelong learning.
-The means which a developer chooses to educate himself are only up to him.
+The means by which a developer chooses to educate himself are only up to him.
 A good programmer has the instinct to seek knowledge, and he is aware that IT is always changing.
-Robert C. Martin wrote in The Clean Coder that you should give 40 hours a week for your employer and spend 20 hours for reading, learning and practicing.
+Robert C. Martin wrote in The Clean Coder that you should give 40 hours a week to your employer and spend 20 hours reading, learning, and practicing.
 Martin also warns programmers that they mustn't stop learning new languages if they want to remain on top.
-A good developer will check the level of his knowledge and skills on a regular basis, such as Realskill available on Bulldogjob.
+A good developer will check the level of his knowledge and skills on a regular basis.

 A good programmer doesn't waste time.
 He is capable of estimating it according to every project and is thorough while planning tasks.
 A professional like this avoids slogging.
 When he sees a poorly prepared code, he changes it immediately because he is aware he is going to have to do it eventually.
 It's important to note that a good coder doesn't allow to put too much pressure on him; he won't take on additional tasks when he knows it will lower the quality of his work.
 This programmer avoids rush because he is well aware it's the enemy of high-quality work.
 Instead, he prefers to focus on maintaining a clean code, which allows him to develop it further without many obstacles.
 He stays calm even when facing a quickly approaching deadline.
 He uses legit methods.
 In many cases, such an approach can save a project threatening to fall apart.